adct-the-experimenter/Analog-VG-Stabber/README.md

 Last player standing is the winner.

-One joystick controls the player's position, the other joystick controlls the player's weapon position.
+One joystick controls the player's position, the other joystick controlls the player's weapon position relative to the player.